An introduction to Galton-Watson trees and their local limits: Bienaym e-Galton-Watson trees and extinction

-Notice that Kesten's tree $\tau^*$ belongs a.s. to $\T$.
-It also belongs a.s. to $\T_1$ if $p$ is sub-critical or critical.
+Notice $\tau^*$ belongs a.s.\ to $\T_1$, the set of tree with only one infinite spine, if $p$ is sub-critical or critical.
 In the next lemma we provide a link between the distribution of $\tau$ and of $\tau^*$.